#> [1] "Rendering took 0.42minutes."

 Israel L & Schönbrodt F (2020).
 Behavior Research Methods. https://doi.org/10.3758/s13428-020-01435-y

-Emotions hidden in face -
+Emotions in coded depths -

 Abstract